aurafarmerone/Data-Structure-and-Algorithms/README.md

 ---

+## 📝 Repository Description (GitHub Header)

+> A structured collection of my Java-based Data Structures and Algorithms notes and implementations for learning, practice, and interview preparation.

+---

 ## ⭐ Support

 If you find this repository helpful, consider giving it a ⭐ — it motivates me to keep improving!

-### Author: Ritik Tyagi
+---

+---

+## 👤 Author

+**Ritik Tyagi**
+Passionate Engineer | Learning DSA & AI/ML

 ---

 ### 🙌 Happy Coding & Consistent Learning 🚀